ceeblockchain/sharing-is-caring-123/information.md

 So far our efforts were focused on the following activities:

-(a) infrastructure deployment and use case design at a presentation layer (b) refining the business case for presentation purposes.
+(a) infrastructure deployment and use case design at a presentation layer<br>
+(b) refining the business case for presentation purposes. <br>

 It resulted with a mix of technical and business activities executed by all team members and a number of deliverables:

-(a) technical script for our scenario leveraging BCAssetManagement framework and Hyperledger Fabric platform.
+(a) technical script for our scenario leveraging BCAssetManagement framework and Hyperledger Fabric platform.<br>
-(b) deployment instructions and user stories to recreate our presentation scenario.
+(b) deployment instructions and user stories to recreate our presentation scenario.<br>
-(c) demo environment for the use by the general public.
+(c) demo environment for the use by the general public.<br>

 # The impact of our solution on the crisis